slackapi/deno-slack-sdk/src/schema/slack/functions/_scripts/README.md

 # Generating Slack function source files

-This script will generate the necessary function TypeScript files along with their tests in the `schema/slack/functions` directory, i.e.
+This script will generate the necessary built-in function TypeScript files along with their tests in the `schema/slack/functions` directory, i.e.
 `schema/slack/functions/send_message.ts` and
 `schema/slack/functions/send_message_test.ts`.
 It will also update the